fractal-analytics-platform/fractal-server/docs/internals/database_interface.md

-Before running `fractalctl`, add these variables to the environment (here we use the values from the Basics example):
+Before running `fractalctl`, add these variables to the environment (here we use the values from the Requirements example):

 - required: